Obrainwave/laravel-query-filters/README.md

 ### 8. **Chaining**

-The filter returns a query builder proxy, so you can chain additional methods:
+The filter returns a query builder proxy, so you can chain additional methods from your Custom Filter Class:

 ```php
 $users = User::filter([